bwsoftinc/ssd1306-oled/README.md

 * Right align or left align text
 * Text can be rendered to pixel coordinates
 * Clear a set number of pixles in front of or after text
-	* Great for updating/overwriting value displays without flushing entire 1k buffer.
+	* Great for updating/overwriting value displays without flushing entire 1k hardware buffer.